Exercise 1(A)

 The force acting on a body moving in a circular path, in a direction towards the centre of circular path is called Centripetal force.

-Explain the motion of a planet around the sun in a circular path.
+Explain the motion of a planet around the Sun in an elliptical path.

 Answer

-Motion of a planet around the sun in a circular path can be explained as the gravitational force of attraction on the planet by the sun.
-The sun provides the necessary centripetal force which is always directed towards the centre of the sun and in turn we can see the planets revolving around the sun.
+The motion of a planet around the Sun in an elliptical path is an example of uniform circular motion.
+The gravitational force of attraction on the planet by the Sun provides the necessary centripetal force for this uniform circular motion as it is always directed towards the centre of the Sun.

 (a) How does a centripetal force differ from a centrifugal force with reference to the direction in which they act?